Almost everywhere ergodicity in quantum lattice models: The set-up

-The state of thermal equilibrium is characterised by the Kubo–Martin–Schwinger (KMS) condition, see \cite[Section 5.3.1]{bratteli_operator_1997}.
+\end{prop} The state of thermal equilibrium is characterised by the Kubo-Martin-Schwinger (KMS) condition, see \cite[Section 5.3.1]{bratteli_operator_1997}.
 We give the definition: \begin{defn}[KMS state] Consider a dynamical system $(\mathfrak{U},ι,τ)$.
 A state $ω$ is called a $(τ,β)$-KMS state, at inverse temperature $β$, if

 for all $A,B$ in a dense (with respect to the norm topology) $τ$-invariant $^*$-subalgebra of $\mathfrak{U}_τ$, where $\mathfrak{U}_τ$ is the set of entire analytic elements for $τ$. \end{defn} It is established that the set of analytic elements $\mathfrak{U}_τ$ is (norm) dense in $\mathfrak{U}$ for any strongly continuous one parameter group of automorphisms $τ$, see \cite[Proposition IV.4.6]{simon_statistical_2014}.
 Hence, any dense subset of $\mathfrak{U}_τ$ is again dense in $\mathfrak{U}$.